United Arab Emirates

 In 2018, UAE investment in Australia was estimated at $11.1 billion according to ABS data.
 The Abu Dhabi Investment Authority (ADIA), the world’s second largest sovereign wealth fund, has invested in ports, the TransGrid electricity network and the Queensland Motorway project.
 Other UAE sovereign wealth funds also have assets and are examining other investment opportunities in Australia.

-Dubai will host the Expo 2020.
-Coinciding with the 50th anniversary of nationhood, the expo is expected to attract around 25 million visitors from over 180 countries.
+Dubai will host the next world expo commencing in October 2021.
 Expo 2020 is an opportunity for Australia to showcase our culture, ingenuity and innovation and highlight the quality of our services sector and education system, agricultural products and credentials as a secure destination for investment.

 Recent high-level visits